In the field of machine learning, the branch of supervised learning is focuse on the regression task, .

 The Rational quadratic kernel (RQ) is also a stationary kernel,

-where formula and formula are the kernel parameters.
-In the limit of formula to infinity, the RQ kernel is identical to the SE kernel.
+where and are the kernel parameters.
+In the limit of to infinity, the RQ kernel is identical to the SE kernel.

 Periodic kernel

-where p and formula are the kernel parameters. p describes the intrinsic periodicity in the data and formula is the length-scale parameter.
+where p and are the kernel parameters. p describes the intrinsic periodicity in the data and is the length-scale parameter.

 Linear (Polynomial) kernel